fred-juma/Certified-Kubernetes-Administrator/04 - Imperative Commands/imperative.md

 service/app-1   ClusterIP   10.43.238.199   <none>        3306/TCP   6m23s
 Note:
 ```

+//To list the count only: kubectl get all --selector bu=finance --no-headers | wc -l

 --dry-run - By default as soon as the command is run, the resource will be created

 --dry-run=client - Does not  create the resource, instead, tell you whether the resource can be created and if your command is right